-A yellow action becomes green at a server as soon as this server learns that another server marked the action green or when this server becomes part of a primary component.
-As discussed in the previous section, if an action is marked as yellow at some server p, then there cannot exist r and s, in this component, such that one marked the action as red and the other marked it green.
+A yellow action becomes green at a server as soon as this server learns that another server marked the action green or when this server becomes part of the primary component.
+As discussed in the previous section, if an action is marked as yellow at some server p, then there cannot exist two servers r and s such that one marked the action as red and the other marked it green.

 In the presence of consecutive network changes, the process of installing a new primary component can be interrupted by another configuration change.
-If a transitional configuration is received by a server p while in the Construct state, before receiving all the CPC messages, the server will not be able to install the new primary and will switch to a new state: No. In this state p expects to receive the delivery of the new regular configuration which will trigger the initiation of a new exchange round.
-However, if p receives all the rest of the CPC messages in No (i.e. in the transitional configuration), it means that it is possible that some server q has received all the CPC messages in Construct and has moved to RegPrim, completing the installation of the new primary.
+If a transitional configuration is received by a server p while in the Construct state, before receiving all the CPC messages, the server will switch to a new state: No. In this state, as far as p knows, no other server has installed the primary component by receiving all the CPC messages in the Construct state, although this situation is possible.
+Therefore, p basically expects the delivery of the new regular configuration which will trigger the initiation of a new exchange round.
+However, if p receives all the rest of the CPC messages in No (in the transitional configuration), it means that it is possible that some server q has received all CPC messages in Construct and has moved to Prim.

 To account for this possibility, p will switch to another new state: Un (undecided).
 If an action message is received in this state then p will know for sure that there was a server q that switched to RegPrim and even managed to generate new actions before noticing the network failure that caused the cascaded membership change.
 Server p, in this situation (1b), has to act as if installing the primary component in order to be consistent, mark its old yellow/red actions as green, mark the received action as yellow and switch to TransPrim, "joining" q who will come from RegPrim as it will also eventually notice the new configuration change.
-If the regular configuration message is delivered without any message being received in the Un state (transition marked ? in Figure 4), p remains uncertain whether there was a server that installed the primary component and will not attempt to participate in the formation of a new primary until this dilemma is cleared through exchange of information with one or, in the worst case, all of the members that tried to install the same primary as p.
+If the regular configuration message is delivered without any message being received in the Un state (transition marked? in Figure 4), p remains uncertain whether there was a server that installed the primary component.
+Until this dilemma is cleared through future exchange of information, p will remain vulnerable, signifying that it was possibly part of a primary component but it did not perform the installment procedure.